visit-dav/visit/src/doc/gui_manual/WorkingWithFiles/Read_Write_Options.rst

 Overview
 """"""""

+PLOT3D is a computer graphics program designed to visualize the grid and solutions of structured computational fluid dynamics (CFD) datasets.
+It is developed and maintained by `NASA <https://software.nasa.gov/software/ARC-14400-1>`_.
 PLOT3D is not a self describing format.
-Therefore VisIt does not know if the file it should read is:
+Therefore VisIt_ does not know if the file it should read is:

 - 2D or 3D